 In October, 2012, a TMDL was established for Jackson Blue Spring and Merritts Mill Pond, based on persistent elevated nitrate concentrations and biological impairment due to algal smothering in the Mill Pond (Dodson, 2012).
 A TMDL (Total Maximum Daily Load) represents the maximum amount of a given pollutant that a waterbody can assimilate and still meet water quality standards, including its applicable water quality criteria and its designated uses.
 TMDLs are developed for waterbodies that are verified as not meeting their water quality standards.

 Following the establishment of a TMDL, a Basin Management Action Plan (BMAP) will be developed for Jackson Blue Spring and Merritts Mill Pond.
-A BMAP is a "blueprint" for restoring impaired waters by reducing pollutant loadings to meet the allowable loadings established in a TMDL.
-It represents a comprehensive set of strategies - permit limits on wastewater facilities, urban and agricultural best management practices, conservation programs, financial assistance and revenue generating activities, etc., designed to implement the pollutant reductions established by the TMDL.
+A BMAP is a blueprint for restoring impaired waters by reducing pollutant loadings to meet the allowable levels established in a TMDL.
+It represents a comprehensive set of strategies - permit limits on wastewater facilities, urban and agricultural best management practices, conservation programs, financial assistance and revenue generating activities, all designed to implement the pollutant reductions established by the TMDL.
 These broad-based plans are developed with local stakeholders - they rely on local input and local commitment, and they are adopted by Secretarial Order to be enforceable (FDEP, 2012).